1 to 2 years full-time

 Please refer to the Australian Government website for more details.

-Graduates will find employment opportunities locally or overseas teaching English as a second or foreign language, or working in leadership positions in language teaching institutions.
-These include opportunities at TAFE or technical colleges, university language centres, private language schools and language teaching institutions for migrants.
+Graduates may find employment opportunities locally or overseas, teaching English as a second or foreign language, or working in leadership positions in language teaching institutions.
+You may find opportunities at TAFE or technical colleges, university language centres, private language schools and language teaching institutions for migrants.

-There are many rewarding career choices for graduates with this Master of TESOL degree such as:
+There are many rewarding career choices for graduates with this Master of TESOL degree, including:

 The Master of Teaching English to Speakers of Other Languages (TESOL) is endorsed by the National ELT Accreditation Scheme (NEAS).